 I’ve often thought that travel is like a moving meditation.
 Simply being in a new place, close to nature, naturally provides the opportunity to be more fully present.

-In my work career, I figured out how to be outdoors, first working as a golf pro, then owning a landscape business, and finally working for the Parks department in Ashland, where I stayed for 24 years until I took early retirement several years ago.
+In my work career, I figured out how to be outdoors, first working as a golf pro, then owning a landscape business, and finally working for the parks department in Ashland, where I stayed for 24 years.

-In the 70’s I started hiking and camping and have never looked back.
-When I moved to Oregon in the 80’s, I added rafting, kayaking, and backpacking to my outdoor hobbies.
-I also became an avid birder.
+In the 70s I started hiking and camping, and when I moved to Oregon in the 80s, I added rafting, kayaking, and backpacking to my outdoor hobbies.
+I also became an avid birder and photographer.
 Birding is a great hobby—I can do it anywhere, and finding new birds on our road trips is especially rewarding.
-But I’m happy birding anywhere, and maintain a half-dozen feeders and birdbaths at home that keep a steady stream of feathered visitors coming to us year-round.
+But I’m happy birding anywhere, and maintain a half-dozen feeders and birdbaths at home that keep a steady stream of birds coming to us year-round.

-Everyday life when traveling and being in nature—whether I’m sitting outdoors with a cup of coffee enjoying the early morning light, hiking a beautiful trail in the mountains, kayaking a peaceful river, or searching for an elusive bird, I’m filled with immeasurable joy and expansiveness.
+Everyday life when traveling and being in nature—whether I’m sitting outdoors with a cup of coffee enjoying the early morning light, hiking a beautiful trail in the mountains, kayaking a peaceful river, or photographing an elusive bird, I’m filled with a sense of calm.
 Adventures like these help me appreciate all that I have been given in life.